Work on CPEC projects going on

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: China Pakistan Economic Corridor (CPEC) Authority Chairman Lt Gen (R) Asim Saleem Bajwa said that work on CPEC projects are going on across the country.
+ISLAMABAD: China Pakistan Economic Corridor (CPEC) Authority Chairman Lt Gen (R) said that work on CPEC projects are going on across the country.

 CPEC Authority chairman and Secretary Planning Ministry ruled out possibility of changing Planning Ministry’s leading role in CPEC Authority and stated that ML-1 project would be completed with estimated cost of $7.2 billion that would increase rail share in overall transport sector from 4 to 20 percent.